mekquiem/tjin-x-cahyadi/README.md

 4. Must have pickaxe equipped.
 5. Select item to be farmed before running the program.
 6. Do not interfere with the program once it has started running except to disable it.
 The program will auto-farm 1000 items before it must be restarted.
+7. The top row of your inventory must be filled with blocks, not seeds.